magicleap/MRTK-MagicLeapOne/README.md

 ## Add support to existing scenes.

 If you want to test other MRTK Scenes, additional configuration is required.
 The steps below explain how to configure other scenes to support the Magic Leap platform.
-Please note that some Magic Leap features are still not supported - Please see the [limitations](#limitations) section for more details.
+Please note that some Magic Leap features are still not supported.
+See the [limitations](#limitations) section for more details.

 1. Open the **HandInteractionExamples** scene.
 1. Select the **MixedRealityToolkit** in the Hierarchy.
 Set the configuration to the **MagicLeap1 ConfigurationProfile**.